SzoDavid/uml-class-diagram-editor/README.md

 - tests
 - option to show that there are other, not shown features in class
 - show abstract with keyword
+- if operation has many properties, display it in multiple columnsF